arenoir/ember-cli-deploy-ssh2/README.md

 # ember-cli-deploy-ssh2 [![Build Status](https://travis-ci.org/arenoir/ember-cli-deploy-ssh2.svg?branch=master)](https://travis-ci.org/arenoir/ember-cli-deploy-ssh2)

-> An ember-cli-deploy plugin to upload/activate/list versioned application file/s using ssh.
+> An ember-cli-deploy plugin to upload activate and list versioned application file/s using ssh.

 <hr/>
 **WARNING: This plugin is only compatible with ember-cli-deploy versions >= 0.5.0**